-This month, when the crescent moon lights up the night sky, Ramazan will begin.
-In 2018 the Islamic month of fasting runs from May 15 to June 14.
-It is the period that all Muslims throughout the world are abstaining from eating and drinking from sunrise to sunset.
+Ramazan is the 9th month of the Islamic calendar.
+It’s the period that Muslims in Turkey and Muslims throughout the world are abstaining from eating and drinking from sunrise to sunset.
 But what does it actually mean?
 Here are eight frequently asked questions with answers about the Islamic fasting month.

 Why do Muslims fast?